ravick4u/AngularPOC/README.md

 # AngularPOC

-This is my angular POC project
+This is angular POC project

 - Updated project to add angular material design
 - Created module for Angular modules so that we can easily import it